Molcas/OpenMolcas/doc/source/users.guide/programs/gateway.rst

 :kword:`ROT`
-  This keyword should be followed by nine real numbers defining the rotation for the fragment defined by the preceeding :kword:`frgm`.
+  This keyword should be followed by nine real numbers defining the rotation for the fragment defined by the preceding :kword:`frgm`.
 The numbers should be the nine elements of a rotation matrix listed with one full row at the time.

   .. xmldoc:: <KEYWORD MODULE="GATEWAY" NAME="ROT" APPEAR="rotation" KIND="REALS" SIZE="9" LEVEL="ADVANCED" REQUIRE="FRGM">